 "I don't have anything to hide, why should I care about online privacy?"
 Data privacy activists are confronted with this argument, and others like it, on a nearly daily basis.
 The somewhat apocryphal 'Hawthorne effect' contends that everyone behaves differently, even when they simply think that they are being observed, while abuses of privacy should never be trivialized.
-All the more so if you have "nothing to hide".
+Even if you have "nothing to hide".

-HideMyAss flips the skeptics' argument, asserting that it is normal to want to hide things, imploring the service to do precisely that.
+HideMyAss flips the skeptics' argument, asserting that it is normal to want to hide things and that it is the best service for doing so.
 With its crass name and cartoonish logo, the provider certainly draws quite a bit of attention to itself; our test shows whether this is justified, or just a load of horse sh...

 Pros and Cons